orlandos-nl/MongoKitten/Performance.md

 From our local tests the following results have come up:

-- MongoKitten is 55% faster than the mongo-dart driver
+- MongoKitten is 65% faster than the mongo-dart driver
+- MongoKitten is 12% faster than the official NodeJS driver
-- MongoKitten is 6% faster than the Ruby MongoDB driver
+- MongoKitten is 6% faster than the official Ruby MongoDB driver